Wondering when to take the MCAT? Not sure about letters of recommendation? Find answers to common questions about the MD Program admissions process.

 What are competitive MCAT scores and GPAs for the MD Program at the UW School of Medicine and Public Health?

-The average MCAT score of applicants who matriculated in 2017 was 512.
-The average science GPA was 3.73 for science courses, and the average cumulative overall GPA was 3.7.
-Please note that these are averages.
-View our Selection Criteria page for more information on what makes an MD application competitive for our program.
+The average MCAT score of applicants who matriculated in 2019 was 513.
+The average science GPA was 3.77 for science courses, and the average cumulative overall GPA was 3.81.
+View our Selection Criteria page for more information about attributes of a competitive application for the UW MD Program.

 How do I submit letters of recommendation?